This is a play intended not just for professional actors. With a little preparation, any group can pick it up and read it for an audience.

-When I was working on the final drafts of the script there was a point where I needed to step back and just hear it.
-So we moved the furniture downstairs, packed out the room with an audience of friends, family and neighbours and eight women read the play from around the kitchen table.
+When I was working on the final draft of the script, I got to the point where I needed to step back and just hear it.
+So we moved the furniture, invited a big group of friends, family & neighbours, and eight women sat down around the kitchen table and read the play out loud.

 Victoria Midwinter Pitt, writer

-You need eight women with a bit of juice in their tanks, a bit of oomph, who can handle reading in public, and ideally who share something essential with the individual character you’re asking them to read.
-That alignment does not have to be identical or literal, what matters when you cast your reading is that each reader really gets her character.
 Casting this play is a lot of fun.
+You need eight women with a bit of juice in their tanks, a bit of oomph, who can handle reading out loud, and ideally who share something essential with the individual character you’re asking them to read.
+That doesn't have to be literal - you don't need to find a real life nun or 91-year old botanist.
+What matters is that each reader really gets her character.

 Use the code IMWITHHER20 at the checkout.

-When you hand out your scripts, spend some one-on-one time with each of your readers – tell them why you want to do a reading of the play, and why you’ve asked them to read this part.
-Ask them to do a rough first out loud reading of the monologue – that will give you a good chance to tell them how good they’re going to be, and to throw them suggestions (see the tips below).
+When you hand out your scripts, spend some one-on-one time with each of your readers – tell them why you want to do a reading of the play, and why you’ve asked them to read this particular character.
+Ask them to do a rough first out loud reading of the monologue – that will give you a good chance to talk through how it resonates for them, tell them how brilliant they’re going to be, and throw them suggestions (see the 10 Tips for Readers below).

-Time – the show takes 2 hours including a twenty-minute interval.
+Time – the show takes a little over 2 hours including a twenty-minute interval.
 The clock is your best friend!
+You may want to serve a few drinks or bites before you begin - it's a nice way to bring the room together.
 Get a nice strong willed friend to be the time marshal, and 10 minutes before the start time, ring a bell, or bang a saucepan, to let everyone know the show is about to start.
-Then start - bang on time!
+Then watch the clock and start - bang on time!
 Do the same with the interval – 20 minutes in total, with a warning bell 5 minutes before Act II begins.

 The play has been written to be performed with no set or props, but makes use of projections with images and information.
-By the end of September 2022 the complete set of these projections will be available for download from the website, as mp4s that can be played through a projector but also via a laptop on a tv screen.
+Soon the complete set of these projections will be available for download from the website, as mp4s that can be played through a projector but also via a laptop on a tv screen.

 Alternatively, the projections can be read out loud and this works well in a small setting– if you’re going to do that, choose a ninth person to be the narrator.

-1. Read your part out loud a few times to get ready.
+1. Read your part a few times at home to get ready.
+Don't just read it - read it out loud.

 2. Make sure you know which number woman you are and mark up all the pages where your character has lines in the play (including as part of the ensemble), not just your main monologue.